 Your test scores are just one piece of your application.
 We consider your scores within the context of factors such as the resources available to you, the educational systems within your university and country, etc.

-Either the Graduate Management Admission Test (current version or GMAT Focus Edition, both referred to as “GMAT” henceforth) or the Graduate Record Examination is required for admission.
+Either the Graduate Management Admission Test (current version or GMAT Focus Edition, both referred to as “GMAT” henceforth) or the Graduate Record Examination (GRE) is required for admission.
 You must take the test before submitting your application.
 We have no preference for one test over the other.
 If you take both exams, you may provide both scores.
 Candidates applying to joint degree programs that require the GRE should not feel obligated to take the GMAT.
-We do not accept Law School Admission Test or Medical College Admission Test scores in place of the GMAT or GRE.
+We do not accept Law School Admission Test, Medical College Admission Test, or Executive Assessment scores in place of the GMAT or GRE.

-In response to the COVID-19 pandemic, we are accepting test scores for the official online GMAT and GRE exams, as well as test scores from in-person exams at official GMAT and GRE test centers.
+We accept test scores for the official online GMAT and GRE exams, as well as test scores from in-person exams at official GMAT and GRE test centers.
 Tests must be taken before the deadline date of the application round in which you plan to apply.
 Scores from tests taken after the deadline date will not be considered.
 You must self-report your scores on your application and send us your official scores via the score reporting center.
 Official scores may arrive after the deadline date.

 There is no minimum GMAT or GRE score requirement for graduate study at Stanford, and we accept students with a wide range of scores.
 Please see the class profile for the range and average test scores.